ldtteam/MinecoloniesWiki/source/buildings/barracks.md

 <br>

+# Barracks Gui

-Now you can access the Barracks block (right click on it) and you will see a GUI with different options:
+Once the building is built, you can access the Barracks block (right click on it) and you will see a GUI with different options:

 <br>
 <div class="row">